afeique/meetdown/README.md

 If preferred, it is entirely possible to use a system-level NodeJS installation for development.
 In this case, `npm` or `yarn` or some other *package* manager should be used.

-**TODO:** instructions for setting up project using system-wide NodeJS.

 ## Install `asdf`

 ### macOS and `zsh`